NetAllyCode/jupyter-notebook-workshop/README.md

-# Jupter Notebooks.
-Visualizing data and relaying technical information.
+# Jupyter Notebooks Workshop.
-Hi, and welcome to the Jupter Notebook tech talk.
-This talk is mostly going to be a tutorial demonstrating what jupyter notebooks can do and hopefully add a tool for relaying technical information to your repertoire.
+Hi, and welcome to the Jupyter Notebook Workshop.
+This workshop is going to give you some hands on experience working with Jupyter Notebooks and hopefully add a tool for relaying technical information to your repertoire.

 ## Getting Started